neurodatascience/ohbm_2023_pubget/pubget.md

 - pubget downloads and processes articles from PubMed Central,
 - labelbuddy is a simple text labelling application.

-We want to help neuroimagers skip the tedious part and jump to performing high-level analyses (using familar scientific software) on a rich and user-friendly dataset.
+We want to help neuroimagers skip the tedious data collection and jump to performing high-level analyses (using familar scientific software) on a rich and user-friendly dataset.

 ## Methods